 Tasmania (5 days)

-Rainforest, alpine heathlands, icy streams, primal pines, glacial lakes and likable towns combine to make this island intriguing.
+Ancient rainforest, alpine heath, glacial lakes and likable, historic towns combine to make this island intriguing.

-Aboriginal mythologies and sacred sites marry with the rugged landscapes of interior Australia.
+Aboriginal mythologies and sacred sites are set in the rugged landscapes of Northern Australia.